Ich will den Kreuzstab gerne tragen, BWV 56: Poet, theme and text

-Until recently the librettist was unknown (as for most of Bach's Leipzig cantatas), but in 2015 researcher Christine Blanken from the Bach Archive published findings suggesting that Christoph Birkmann wrote the text of Ich will den Kreuzstab gerne tragen.
+Until 2015 the librettist was unknown (as for most of Bach's Leipzig cantatas), but in that year researcher Christine Blanken from the Bach Archive published findings suggesting that Christoph Birkmann wrote the text of Ich will den Kreuzstab gerne tragen.
 Birkmann was a student of mathematics and theology at the University of Leipzig from 1724 to 1727.
-During that time, he also studied with Bach and appeared in cantata performances.
+During that time, he also studied with Bach and took part in cantata performances.
 He published a yearbook of cantata texts in 1728, Gott-geheiligte Sabbaths-Zehnden (Sabbath Tithes Devoted to God), which contains several Bach cantatas—including Ich will den Kreuzstab gerne tragen.
 Birkmann has been generally accepted as the author of this cantata.

 The librettist built on Erdmann Neumeister's text from "Ich will den Kreuzweg gerne gehen", which was published in 1711.
 Kreuzweg, the Way of the Cross, refers to the Stations of the Cross and more generally to the "cross as the burden of any Christian".
 Here Kreuzweg is replaced with Kreuzstab, which can refer to both a pilgrim's staff (or bishop's crosier) and a navigational instrument known as a cross staff or Jacob's staff.
 Birkmann had an interest in astronomy and knew the second meaning from his studies.
 In the cantata's text, life is compared to a pilgrimage and a sea voyage.